 - Must Obtain/Maintain Top Secret Security Clearance with SCI

-- PCS expenses if authorized will NOT be paid IAW JTR and Air Force Regulations
+- PCS expenses are authorized and will be paid IAW JTR and Air Force Regulations

 - Recruitment incentives may be authorized